 Carbo loading consists of consuming meals that are high in carbohydrates about 5-7 days before a half marathon.
 The ISSN states that meals should be ~70% carbohydrate in order to optimize glycogen stores in the liver and muscles.

-For more information on carbo-loading + a detailed guide on the 5 day and 1 day carboloading plan & everything you need to know about running nutrition check out our Eat Like a Runner Nutrition Course!
+For more information on carbo-loading + a detailed guide on the 5 day and 1 day carboloading plan & everything you need to know about marathon nutrition check out our EAT LIKE A MARATHONER Nutrition Course!